-The MTN is led by principal investigator Sharon L. Hillier, PhD, of the University of Pittsburgh and Magee-Womens Research Institute (MWRI), and co-principal investigator Jared M. Baeten, MD, PhD, of the University of Washington.
+The MTN is led by principal investigator Sharon L. Hillier, PhD, of the University of Pittsburgh and Magee-Womens Research Institute (MWRI).

 The primary governance body of the MTN is an Executive Committee (EC), which is responsible for the overall scientific direction, development and implementation of policy, procedural decisions and resource allocation.
 The EC is supported by three committees – the Manuscript Review Committee (MRC), Study Monitoring Committee (SMC) and Network Evaluation Committee (NEC).
 In addition, three working groups – the Biomedical Science Working Group (BSWG), Behavioral Research Working Group (BRWG) and Community Working Group (CWG) – ensure scientific quality, innovation and community perspectives are the hallmarks of every MTN study.

 MTN studies are conducted through NIAID-funded Clinical Trial Units (CTUs) at affiliated Clinical Research Sites.
 Successful implementation of the MTN research agenda is highly dependent upon CTU and CRS investigators and staff.

 More information about the MTN’s governance, operational structure and working groups can be found in the MTN Manual of Operational Procedures.